 So how do we move beyond blending learning events and turn them into a campaign?
 And why would we do it?

 The notion of the campaign has its media origins in marketing and advertising.
-Here are two definitions of ‘campaign’ which are both relevant and helpful:
+Here are two definitions of ‘campaign’ that are both relevant and helpful:

-- Specific activities designed to promote a product, service or business.
-A marketing campaign is a coordinated series of steps that can include promotion of a product through different media (television, radio, print, online) using a variety of different types of advertisements.
+- Specific activities designed to promote a product, service, or business.
+A marketing campaign is a co-ordinated series of steps that can include promotion of a product through different media (TV, radio, print, online) using a variety of different types of advertisements.
 The campaign doesn’t have to rely solely on advertising, and can also include demonstrations, word of mouth and other interactive techniques.

 - Marketing campaigns can be designed with different ends in mind, including building a brand image, introducing a new product, increasing sales of a product already on the market or even reducing the impact of negative news.

-What separates campaigns from blended learning is two-fold: how they are processed in the learner’s brain and how long they are sustained for.
+What separates campaigns from blended learning is two-fold: how they are processed in the learner’s brain and how long they're sustained for.

-Principally, creating a campaign involves creating an immersive, ever-present experience that utilises physical as well as virtual space.
-There is no separation between the physical location of the learning materials and the learner’s working environment – they are one in the same.
+Principally, creating a campaign involves creating an immersive, ever-present experience that utilizes physical as well as virtual space.
+There's no separation between the physical location of the learning materials and the learner’s working environment.
+They are one and the same.

 In terms of engagement, this means that learners are constantly engaging in some way, shape or form with the learning content.
 It has a persuasive, subliminal effect (well acknowledge by advertisers and marketers) as well as the very conscious benefit of being a constant source of performance support.

-Secondly a campaign can run for an indefinite periodiv, and can change and evolve over time so that it never dates or becomes irrelevant.
-In other words, there is also no temporal distinction between the time of learning and the time of need.
+Secondly, a campaign can run for an indefinite periodii, and can change and evolve over time so that it never dates or becomes irrelevant.
+In other words, there's also no temporal distinction between the time of learning and the time of need.
 Combined with the social aspect of learning, this creates a powerful and flexible way to keep your knowledge and skills fresh.

 Probably not.
-A campaign is unlikely to be a cost-effective solution for any training that is aimed at a periodic, specific or limited audience, for example induction or specialist skills training.
+A learning campaign is unlikely to be a cost-effective solution for any digital learning that is aimed at a periodic, specific or limited audience, for example induction or specialist skills training.

 - Health, safety and security